OpenRefine/OpenRefine/docs/docs/manual/grelfunctions.md

 ![A screenshot of different date formats being converted, and one error.](/img/dates.png)

 You may need to do some reformatting if your dates are not being recognized by the toDate() function.
-For example, in the image above, the date that includes "7AM" is giving an error message, but the ones with "2:42 PM" and "3:22PM" are being converted.
+For example, in the image above, the date that includes “7AM” is giving an error message, but the ones with “2:42 PM” and “3:22PM” are being converted.

 ###### now()